jon-shin/cs375project/cs375Project/README.md

 javac *.java

+3. Then backtrack to the outside directory via "cd .."

-THEN running with the following:
+4. Run the program with the following:

-java adjPrimAlg input.txt
+java cs375Project.adjPrimAlg input.txt

 The input file should have the following format: